lsst-dm/dm_dev_guide/work/flow.rst

 Project
    For normal work, this should be set to **Data Management**.
-   It may occasionally be appropriate to use another project; for example, when requesting work from another LSST subsystem or when filing an :doc:`RFC <decision_process>`.
+   It may occasionally be appropriate to use another project; for example, when requesting work from another LSST subsystem or when filing an :doc:`RFC </communications/rfc>`.
 Issue Type
    If the work is associated with an epic, the issue type is a 'Story.'
    For emergent work, 'Bug' or 'Improvement' can be used (see above for semantics).